Dreams brought to life

 1984, Daurene Lewis becomes mayor of Annapolis Royal.
 She is the first Black woman to become mayor in Canada.

-Throughout February, Humber River Hospital invites you to learn more by visiting an interactive and mobile Black History Month museum during these times:
+Throughout February, Humber River Health invites you to learn more by visiting an interactive and mobile Black History Month museum during these times:

 - February 26th – Wilson Site – All day